hbeale/shell-novice2/_episodes/02-filedir.md

 > it's just a separator.
 {: .callout}

-Underneath `/public/home`,
-we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.
+Underneath `/public/home`, there are directories for each user with an account on Nelle's machine.

-![Like other directories, home directories are sub-directories underneath "/public/home" like "/public/home/imhotep", "/public/home/larry" or "/public/home/nelle"](../fig/home-directories.svg)

-The user *imhotep*'s files are stored in `/public/home/imhotep`, user *larry*'s in `/public/home/larry`,
-and Nelle's in `/public/home/nelle`.
+The user *hcbeale*'s files would be stored in `/public/home/hcbeale`, and Nelle's in `/public/home/nelle`.
 Because Nelle is the user in our examples here, therfore we get `/public/home/nelle` as our home directory.
 Typically, when you first log in to the server you will be in